OneIdentity/safeguard-bash/samples/certificate-login/README.md

 is because certificate authentication is the preferred method for authenticating to Safeguard from an automated process.

-The steps are as follows, and the script illustrates all of the steps except PKI generation:
+The steps are as follows, and `certificate-login.sh` illustrates all of these steps except PKI generation:

 0. Generate a PKI that Safeguard can be configured to trust and issue a certificate for client authentication.
 This sample script uses the certificates